Arria formula meeting: Development

-Arria formula meetings have been held every year since the meetings conception in 1992, the meetings held whenever a UNSC council member wishes to use the forum.
+Arria formula meetings have been held every year since the meeting’s inception in 1992.
+The meetings are held whenever a UNSC council member wishes to use the forum.
 The flexibility of the meeting means that there is no regular schedule of Arria formula meetings, and as such the frequency of Arria formula meetings since 1992 has varied widely.

 In the early years after the meetings conception, the forum of the Arria formula meeting was restricted, and only allowed officials, high delegates and heads of states to engage in dialogue with UNSC members.
-In 1996, some elected members of the UNSC tried to broaden the use of Arria formula meetings to include Non-governmental organisations (NGOs) and non-state representatives to facilitate greater use of the meetings as the forum did not yet allow NGOs and non-members of the council to speak to the Council as a whole.
+In 1996, some elected members of the UNSC tried to broaden the use of Arria formula meetings to include non-governmental organisations (NGOs) and non-state representatives to facilitate greater use of the meetings as the forum did not yet allow NGOs and non-members of the council to speak to the Council as a whole.
 However, some Council members including the United Kingdom and Russia wanted to continue restricted use of the Arria formula meetings in preference of hearing only from high representatives and the head of states.
 With a lack of support from permanent council members, briefings to hear non-governmental organisations and non-official voices was opposed.
 In response to this, it was argued that hearing the voices of non-official individuals and non-government organisations was the initial reason the Arria formula meeting was invented.

 In 1996, Ambassador Juan Somavía of Chile attempted to organise a meeting between Council members and humanitarian NGOs including Oxfam, Médecins Sans Frontières and the International Committee of the Red Cross.
 When this was not approved by other Council members, Ambassador Somavía developed another formula, known as the Somavía Formula.

 In 1997, there was a dispute within the Council in regards to a proposal by Portugal to invite Amnesty International Secretariat General Pierre Sané to give a briefing at an Arria formula meeting.
 Due to the dispute between Council members, the meeting with Sané was called an 'ad hoc' event instead of being given the status of an Arria formula meeting.

 In 1999, the question of expanding the Arria formula meeting was brought up again as the Council started to adopt flexible and more open procedures.
 By this time, opinion had begun to shift among permanent members as the Council began to favour the inclusion consultation with non-governmental organisations.

 On 12 April 2000, the UNSC held its first regular Arria formula briefing with NGO leaders, opening the forum up for regular inclusion of NGOs.

 Arria formula meetings are now open to a range of actors, including high level delegations from member states not represented on the council, representatives of civil society and non-state actors, and representatives of territories which are not recognised as states but are stakeholders in issues before the council.